 2. How reliable is the company behind the product I’m integrating?
 Do they have a lot of happy customers already?
 Do they have positive or negative press (check Google) or none at all?
 Where are they hosted, and what kind of network redundancy do they have in place?
 Do they offer a Service Level Agreement (SLA) and what is my compensation if they don’t meet the agreement?
 What happens to the rest of my site if their component malfunctions?

 3. How much will it cost my IT team or my web developers to integrate and test the new feature?
 Do I have the framework for integration and testing without affecting the end users – in other words, is there a development platform I can use for adding the component and testing it, without bringing down the live site?
 Who is available if a problem becomes known after hours, over weekends, or during a holiday?

 4. How will this affect future development efforts?
 Am I giving my data to a third party, and if so, do I still own it or do they?
 How can I access that data?
 What happens to the data if I cancel my usage of the service?
 Can I easily share the data from one company with another?

-A final consideration will lead me to my next post, Too Many Cooks in the Kitchen.
-Consider whether your company has one owner who can both authorize and deal with any problems that arise.
+Finally, consider whether your company has one owner who can both authorize and deal with any problems that arise.
 In many cases, I’ve seen non-tech savvy companies hire multiple, independent developers who don’t have the means to effectively communicate with each other, and are managed by a non-technical person who doesn’t understand how the pieces fit together.
 If the best understanding your internal staff has is “the website stopped working”, you’re probably in trouble.
 Next time we’ll discuss the need to have a dedicated technical resource (one person or department) to oversee website technical development.